WaelTarek162/CV-Application-in-flutter/README.md

 # Wael Tarek CV

-## My CV coded in flutter frame work, you can change this template with your information to get Scorrable cv and you can upload it on any host servers as web application >>
+## My CV coded in flutter frame work, you can change this template with your information to get Scorrable cv and you can upload it on any host servers as Static web page >>